 Street food is the essence of Neapolitan lifestyle.

-This chapter (PART 2) of my Napoli experience deals with my favorite topic of discussion: food.
+This chapter (PART 2) of my Napoli trip deals with my favorite topic of discussion: food.

 It's all about food